BelgianNoise/waar-streamen/README.md

 - [x] VTM GO
   - Retrieveing a full list of avaiable episodes is too resource intensive, only the available seasons are returned, where possible.
   - Language is not always reported
+- [x] Streamz
+ - Retrieveing a full list of avaiable episodes is too resource intensive, only the available seasons are returned, where possible.
+  - Language is not always reported
 - [ ] VRT MAX
 - [ ] NPO Start